Fileurix3/app_templates/README.md

 Only support nodejs templates, but i may add other languages and templates in the future.

-Inside the templates folder are all the templates, if you don't need some of them, you can delete them from the templates folder
+Inside the `/usr/local/share/templates/` folder are all the templates, if you don't need some of them, you can delete them from the templates folder

 ## Install